 The consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Corporation.
-The functional currency of the primary economic environment in which the Corporation operates.
+The functional currency is the currency of the primary economic environment in which the Corporation operates.
 The functional currency of the operating foreign subsidiaries is mainly the U.S dollar.